ibm-cloud-docs/EventStreams/known_restrictions.md

 ### Problem
 {: #calls_timeout_problem notoc}

 Sometimes a Kafka Java client call fails to find Kafka.
-The cause of failure is that the Kafka client has determined the same failing IP address for each of the bootstrap servers.
+The cause of failure is that the Kafka client determined the same failing IP address for each of the bootstrap servers.
 The Kafka client tries each broker’s IP address (which is the same failing IP address) and incorrectly determines that Kafka is down.
-Note that the Kafka client uses the first IP address returned in the list if multiple IP addresses are returned in the DNS query.
+The Kafka client uses the first IP address that is returned in the list if multiple IP addresses are returned in the DNS query.

 ### Workaround
 {: #calls_timeout_workaround notoc}

 Retry your calls after waiting long enough for the JVM DNS cache for the broker URLs to expire.
 On subsequent Kafka calls, a working broker IP address should be returned from the DNS query and used.

-A Kafka Improvement Proposal (KIP) #302 (available from Kafka 2.1.1) ensures that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address won't cause a failure.
+A Kafka Improvement Proposal (KIP) #302 (available from Kafka 2.1.1) ensures that Kafka clients try all available broker IP addresses and not a subset, so a failure in a single IP address does not cause a failure.

 You need to opt into this functionality by using one of the following methods:
-* specify a new allowed value in the Consumer/Producer properties of the configuration parameter <code>client.dns.lookup</code>:
+* Specify a new allowed value in the Consumer and Producer properties of the configuration parameter <code>client.dns.lookup</code>:

     ```
     client.dns.lookup: "use_all_dns_ips"